algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

 The smoke testing scope will focus on the fundamental aspects of the product, including:

 1. **Process Launch:** Confirm that the product launches successfully without any critical errors or crashes.
-2. **Instructions functionality:** Check that basic instructions work as intended.
+2. **Instructions functionality:** Check that basic instructions work as expected.

 #### 3.3.2.2.
 Sequence of Smoke Testing